The complete adidas Predator history [1994-2022 timeline]

 Big Predator Moment: Liverpool’s Fabinho thundering home against Manchester City and establishing the Reds' serious title credentials.

-The latest addition to the adidas Predator family, and it’s one of the most distinctive, jaw-dropping designs they’ve ever made.
-Finally bringing rubber elements back, the 20+ features over 400 tiny spikes across the forefoot, engineered to improve control, power and swerve in true Predator style.
+Here's one of the most distinctive, jaw-dropping designs they’ve ever made.
+And it was popular too.
+Finally bringing rubber elements back with unique DEMONSKIN, the Pred Mutator 20 features over 400 tiny spikes across the forefoot, engineered to improve control, power and swerve in true Predator style.

 You’ll probably also notice that the Primeknit collar is even higher and stretchier than usual, offering better lockdown and comfort out on the pitch.
 The original “Mutator” colourway is absolutely stunning, throwing us right back to the classic black, white and red colourway of the originals.